MicrosoftDocs/quantum-docs-pr/articles/machines/resources-estimator.md

 uid: microsoft.quantum.machines.resources-estimator
 ---

-# The ResourcesEstimator Target Machine
+# The Resources Estimator Target Machine

 As the name implies, the `ResourcesEstimator` estimates the resources required to run a given instance of a Q# operation on a quantum computer.